manchointerlink/Armenian-pubs/README.md

 ## Pubs and nightlife in Armenia
 text to describe the insights of the survey

-## the most popular pub in Armeniა
+## the most popular pub in Armenia
-which pub is favourite for visitors?
+here will be answer, which pub is favourite for visitors?

 ## when do armenian people go to pub?
 most occupied timestamp
 Emphasis, aka italics, with *timestamp*

 ## list of the most popular armenian pubs

 1. the most popular
 2. less popular pub
 3. less popular pub
 ⋅⋅* rest of them.

-## table of most popular pubsalign columns.
+## table of most popular pubs

 | Fav_Pub     | Income         | WTS     |
 | ------------|:-------------: | -----:  |